RELATIONSHIP & SEX THERAPY

 3. What are your fees for therapy?

 I offer both 50-minute individual therapy and 50-minute relationship/family therapy sessions for $175.
 I also offer a sliding scale depending on your financial need, as I try to make sure those seeking support can afford services.
+Please reach out to me even if you need to request a sliding scale fee, and I will do my very best to accommodate you.
 I can also offer referrals should you require consistent lower-cost therapy.
 Additionally, I also offer some spots for other marriage and family therapist interns and social work interns at a discounted rate, depending on availability.
 I currently accept cash, check, and all major credit cards, and I do not accept insurance in my practice at this time.
 However, provided your insurance covers out-of-network mental health benefits, I can provide you with a "superbill" that you can submit to your own insurance for potential reimbursement.

 4. Do I need to be in a relationship to come see you?